-When I was a young guy and would imagine all the weird stuff I would later do as an artist, this was exactly the sort of thing I had in mind.
+When I was a young guy and would imagine all the weird stuff I would later have as an artist, this was exactly the sort of thing I had in mind.
 Two artists and 30 post-doc scientists in an 18th century palazzo.
 Eureka course on Translational Medicine.
 Ortigia, 2015.
-With Anna van Suchtelen.
+With Anna van Suchtelen .

-Our workshop focused on the mental dispositions as well as the control of time and space that is needed for one to "fall" into a creative zone.
+Our workshop focussed on the mental arrangements as well as the control of time and space that is needed for one to fall into a creative zone.
 This clip is an excerpt of one of the improvised group performances created by the 2015 class of students.
 What I liked, in part, about this performance was that this group of six students had roughly ten minutes to conceive of a concert or a play, which used the rest of the students as actors.
 The students had only known each other for two or three days, so shared experiences were limited.
 Their solution?
-To go parody some of the very serious and consequential course material in the form of a puppet show.
+To go parody some of the very serious and consequential race material in the form of a puppet show.
 Not bad for a bunch of scientists, or anyone, really!